 Adding plants around your poolside retreat will help create a lush and inviting place to kick back and relax.
-Not only will plants add interest around the landscape, there is a direct functional benefit for having them around, too.
+Not only will plants add interest around the landscape, but there is also a direct functional benefit for having them around, too.

 Plants will ease the transition from pool patio to landscape bed, encouraging a low-stress environment.
 The surrounding temperature can even be lowered due to the proximity of plants, as they can provide shade and reduce the glare of sunlight off the patio surface.

 Here some ideas to consider based on my experience with past landscape clients and their pools.

 Debris in Your Pool Is Inevitable

 Before discussing any specifics on plants, I will typically connect with my client's needs in regards to their pool area.
 Almost every client has one thing in common here, and that is not wanting any litter/debris from the landscape in their pool.